tpoisot/ms_pop_networks/ms_pop.md

 these vary over space and time [@thompson_geographic_2005], creating patchiness in the processes and outcomes of coevolution.
 Trait structure and trait correlations are also disrupted by migration [@gandon_host-parasite_2008;@burdon_coevolution_2009].
-Ultimately, understanding of how ecological and evolutionary trait dynamics affect network structure will provide a mechanistic basis to the historical signal found in contemporary network structures [@eklof_relevance_2011; @baskerville_spatial_2011; @stouffer_science_2012].
+Ultimately, understanding of how ecological and evolutionary trait dynamics affect network structure will provide a mechanistic basis to the historical signal found in contemporary network structures [@eklof_relevance_2011;
+@baskerville_spatial_2011; @stouffer_science_2012].

 # Beyond direct interactions

 In this section, we argue that, although networks are built around observations of direct interactions like predation or pollination, they also offer a compelling tool with which to address indirect effects on the existence and strength of interactions.
-Any direct interaction arises from the "physical" interaction of two species, and as we have already detailed, these can be modified by local relative abundances and/or species traits.
-Indirect interactions, on the other hand, are established "at a distance", either through cascading effect (herbivorous species compete with insect laying eggs on plants) or through physical mediation of the environment (bacterial exudates increase the bio-availability of iron for all bacterial species; plants with large foliage provide shade for smaller species).
+Any direct interaction arises from the "physical" interaction of only two species, and as we have already detailed, these can be modified by local relative abundances and/or species traits.
+Indirect interactions, on the other hand, are established through the involvment of another party that the two focal species, either through cascading effect (herbivorous species compete with insect laying eggs on plants) or through physical mediation of the environment (bacterial exudates increase the bio-availability of iron for all bacterial species; plants with large foliage provide shade for smaller species).
+As we discuss in this section, the fact that many (if not all) interactions are indirectly affected by the presence of other species (i) has relevance for understanding the variation of interaction network structure and (ii) can be studied within the classical network-theory formalism.
-% DG: I AM NOT SURE THE DEFINITION YOU PROVIDE HERE IS INCLUSIVE ENOUGH.
-THINK ABOUT PARASITES MODIFYING THE BEHAVIOR OF AN HERBIVOR, LEAVING HIM MORE SUSCEPTIBLE TO PREDATION.
-WOULD YOU INCLUDE THIS AS AN INTERACTION 'AT A DISTANCE'?
-I THINK THIS DEFINITION NEEDS TO BE REVISED A BIT TO BE EASILY UNDERSTANDABLE BY NON-COMMUNITY ECOLOGISTS
-As
-we discuss in this section, the fact that many (if not all) interactions are indirectly affected by the presence of other species (i) has relevance for understanding the variation of interaction network structure and (ii) can be studied within the classical network-theory formalism.

 ## The basic processes

 Several authors (see @golubski_modifying_2011 and references therein) have demonstrated that biotic interactions themselves interact, or in other words are contingent on the occurrence of other species.
 Because the outcome of an interaction ultimately affects local abundances (on ecological times) and population trait structure (over evolutionary times), all interactions happening within a community will impact one another.
 This does not actually mean pairwise approaches are bound to fail, but it does hearken for a